 Bachelor of Arts (BA): Human Resources Management Degree Overview

 A Bachelor of Arts in Human Resource Management degree program is designed to train students in recruiting, hiring and training employees.
-Through an interdisciplinary approach, students gain knowledge in psychology, business and human relations to allow them to prepare for jobs in human resource management.
+Look at some of the required classes, certification options and career opportunities.

 Curriculum in a human resource management program is typically comprised of business and humanities courses.
 Students must also complete general education courses in subjects including mathematics, English and history.
 Some programs include an internship option.
 Topics covered in a program can include: